cmtr/public/public/content/about/vision.md

 Our vision is _**To be the prefered advisory service that our clients come back to time and again**_.
-We want to foster long term relationships based on a proven trackrecord value delivered.
+We want to help our clients become self sufficent through their times of uncertainty and need.
+Then come back to us when times of change and unfamiliarity come again.